Creating Messages

 Delivery Mode

-Each message to be published has a delivery mode.
-By default, a Direct delivery mode is used, but to use Guaranteed Messaging, a Persistent delivery mode should be set.
+Each published message has a delivery mode.
+Direct delivery is the default.
+To use Guaranteed Messaging, set the delivery mode to Persistent in most cases.

-A Non-Persistent delivery mode can also be used for Guaranteed Messaging; however the Non-Persistent delivery mode is primarily provided to offer compatibility with JMS messaging.
+A Non-Persistent delivery mode is also available for Guaranteed Messaging; however this mode is supported only for JMS messaging.applications.

 To Set a Delivery Mode